 Consider:

 Loyalty isn’t just built—it’s earned.
-Start the year by giving over you take.
+Start the year by giving more than you take.

 6. Clean Your Marketing Closet

-Let’s Marie Kondo your video strategy.
+Let’s Marie Kondo your digital strategy.
 If it doesn’t spark engagement, it’s time to let it go.

 ✅ Update outdated landing pages